KaliRani/connecteddreamsrestore_support/README.md

 Connected Dreams Restore app design supports sleep recovery, physiological awareness, and daily reflection.
 The app integrates wearable sensor data with self-reported wellness input to provide a clear picture of recovery, sleep patterns, and daily performance readiness.
 Features include:
--Heart rate and HRV tracking from compatible wearable devices -Sleep timing and recovery insights
+-Heart rate and HRV tracking from compatible wearable devices or from your local device camera -Sleep timing and recovery insights
 -Glucose and wellness data logging (optional)
 -Daily reflection and performance tracking
--Exportable data for personal tracking and review -Privacy-focused design
+-Optional exportable data for personal tracking and review -Privacy-focused design
 Connected Dreams Restore supports awareness and personal wellness reflection without providing medical diagnosis or treatment recommendations.